chpock/tdom/README.md

 Windows binaries of the 0.9.6 release are also available.
 Get it for [64 bit](http://tdom.org/downloads/tdom-0.9.6-windows-64.zip) or [32_bit](http://tdom.org/downloads/tdom-0.9.6-windows-32.zip).
-The zip archives include binaries for tDOM and the tDOM extension tcl for Tcl 8.6 and Tcl 9.
+The zip archives include binaries for tDOM and the tDOM extension tnc for Tcl 8.6 and Tcl 9.

 The provided windows binaries include (statically linked) the